akretion/factur-x/README.rst

 Changelog
 =========

+* Version 3.11 dated 2025-10-29

+  * Add an option to disable XMP compression.
+This is useful if you plan to later add a PAdES signature to the generated PDF file.
+New named boolean argument **xmp_compression** on generate_from_binary() and generate_from_file().
+Option also added to the facturx-pdfgen script (see --help).

 * Version 3.10 dated 2025-10-29

   * Fix parsing of the ID tag of the XML file that contains "#" (example:  urn:cen.eu:en16931:2017#conformant#urn.cpro.gouv.fr:1p0:extended-ctc-fr).
 Fixes bug #55.